Safyd-Zey/FinalProjectSDP/README.md

 ### Singleton Pattern

-In our project, the Singleton pattern is applied to the `UserManager` class, ensuring a singular instance for centralized user management.
+In our project, the Singleton pattern is applied to the class, ensuring a singular instance for centralized user management.
 This design choice establishes a global point for user-related operations, promoting efficiency by preventing unnecessary object instantiation.

 ### Strategy Patern